poing/laravel-elb/README.md

 ## Elastic Beanstalk with HTTPS Quick Start Guide

-Here are some [Step-by-Step](GUIDE.md) instructions to deploy a *new* Laravel application to AWS Elastic Beanstalk.
+Here are [Step-by-Step](GUIDE.md) instructions to deploy a *new* Laravel application to AWS Elastic Beanstalk.

 ## Installation